-Clinical Seminar V is a 1-credit hour, distance-learning course designed to run concurrently and otherwise complement Clinical Rotation V. The Clinical Seminars series meets weekly on Monday afternoons via ZOOM Meeting and/or other web-based, synchronous platforms.
-In addition to exploring student perspectives on continuing the residency phase of professional education and addressing any concerns voiced by students, faculty-moderated presentations and discussions are led regarding professional advancement in orthotics and prosthetics.
-Content covered by the course will include skill development in personal / professional advancement, as well as advanced topics in orthotic and prosthetic care, including cutting-edge technology and considerations for future developments.
-Guest speakers may present their wisdom from anywhere online access is granted, and current events and/or routine Program matters are also reviewed with the students.
+Clinical Seminar V is a 1-credit hour, distance-learning course designed to run concurrently with Clinical Rotation V. This seminar will focus on comprehensive orthotics and prosthetics assessment in preparation for the board exams.
+The Clinical Seminars series meets bi-weekly via ZOOM Meeting and/or other web-based, synchronous platforms.
+In addition to exploring student perspectives on transitioning to residency phase from the classroom, and addressing any concerns voiced by students, faculty-moderated presentations and discussions are led regarding exposure to and acquisition of technical skills within field-based experiences.
+Guest speakers may present from anywhere online access is granted, and current events and/or routine Program matters are also reviewed with the students.